 How can students address a writing check once it has been assigned?

-Students who receive writing checks are contacted by the Registrar’s Office at the beginning of the following semester and directed to meet with the Associate Director of the Writing Center to determine how they will address the writing check and to learn about writing resources on campus.
+Students who receive writing checks are contacted by the Registrar’s Office at the beginning of the following semester and directed to meet with a staff member in the Writing Center to determine how they will address the writing check and to learn about writing resources on campus.
 Students with a writing check cannot graduate until they have taken steps to address the check.

 Enroll in Nonfiction Writing courses: (1) ENGL 0900, Critical Reading/ Writing I: The Academic Essay or (2) ENGL 1030, Critical Reading/ Writing II: Research Essay.
 When students successfully complete the course, the check is cleared.